learn-co-curriculum/axi-da-project1/README.md

         # YOUR CODE HERE

     # If longitude is less than -90 it is an outlier
-    # and should be append to the outlier list
+    # and should be appended to the outlier list
     # YOUR CODE HERE
 ```